 Journal entries from our PJP community are already helping illuminate the impact of the COVID-19 pandemic on the everyday lives of people around the world.

 Below is a growing list of research publications produced using data from the growing PJP archive.
 If you need help accessing an article, email us at firstname.lastname@example.org to request a PDF.

 - "Journaling and Mental Health During COVID-19: Insights from the Pandemic Journaling Project."
-In press.
+2022.
 Social Science & Medicine-Mental Health.
 Guest editors: Katherine A. Mason, Sarah S. Willen, & Heather M. Wurtz.